 - Narayan : The one endowed with the energy of movement of the Navanarayans, the nine serpents [from the universal spiritual energy flow system (kundalini)]

 - Navadha : The Navanarayan, navanag and navavidh concept combined together mean navadha.

 - Gandhi : Those who can travel on the earth.

 - Mahish : The Blissful principle in Mahesh.

 - Size of the discus : It is so tiny that it can be kept on the tip of a leaf of the tulsi plant and at the same time is so huge that it can encompass the entire universe.

 A. When Shri Krushna lifted the Govardhan mountain for support He held the Sudarshan chakra below it.

 C. It was used to create an artificial sunset so that Jayadrath could be annihilated.
 However it was not used by Krushna in the Bharatiya war or in any other battle to slay anyone.

-‘The idol sporting the discus is fearsome.
-It has sixteen arms adorned with a conch, a discus, a bow, an axe, a sword, an arrow, a pike, a noose, a goad, fire, a horn of a rhinoceros, a shield, a plough, a pestle, a mace and a spear as weapons.
-In some places it is customary to consider an idol sporting a discus as that of Shri Vishṇu.
+The Idol of Sudarshan is ferocious.
+It has sixteen arms adorned with a conch, a chakra, a bow, an axe, a sword, an arrow, a pike, a noose, a goad, fire, a rhinoceros horn, a shield, a plough, a pestle, a mace and a spear as weapons.
+In some places, it is customary to consider an Idol of Sudarshan chakra as that of Shri Vishṇu.